Miserlou/Zappa/README.md

 * [zappa_resize_image_on_fly](https://github.com/wobeng/zappa_resize_image_on_fly) - Resize images on the fly using Flask, Zappa, Pillow, and OpenCV-python.
 * [gdrive-lambda](https://github.com/richiverse/gdrive-lambda) - pass json data to a csv file for end users who use Gdrive across the organization.
 * [travis-build-repeat](https://github.com/bcongdon/travis-build-repeat) - Repeat TravisCI builds to avoid stale test results.
+* [wunderskill-alexa-skill](https://github.com/mcrowson/wunderlist-alexa-skill) - An Alexa skill for adding to a Wunderlist.

 ## Hacks